 - Algorithms and analysis of algorithms

 Preparing for Success on the GRE/GMAT Exams

-In order to be considered for admission, master’s program applicants are typically expected to score in the top 15 percent on the quantitative section of the GRE or GMAT.
-In addition, admission departments place a particular emphasis on excellent verbal and writing scores, as data science professionals are expected to possess strong communication skills.
+In order to be considered for admission, you’ll typically be expected to score in the top 15 percent on the quantitative section of the GRE or GMAT.
+Admission departments place a particular emphasis on excellent verbal and writing scores, as data science professionals are expected to be strong communicators.